-- 1. Only full-time employees filling regular positions, on other than a limited -term basis, who have completed their initial County probationary period and who are performing their jobs satisfactorily are eligible to participate in the Tuition Reimbursement Program.
-Employees in Federally funded, limited-term positions are eligible to participate in the program provided such reimbursement can be provided by Federal funds.
-Employees are not eligible for reimbursement if their educational costs are being defrayed by another agency such as the U.S. Veterans' Administration, the California State Department of Veteran's Affairs, or the Commission on Peace Officer Standards and Training. - 2.
+- 1. Only full-time employees filling regular positions, on other than a limited term basis, who have completed their initial County probationary period and who are performing their jobs satisfactorily are eligible to participate in the Tuition Reimbursement Program.
+Employees in Federally funded, limited-term positions are eligible to participate in the program provided such reimbursement can be provided with Federal funds.
+Employees are not eligible for reimbursement if their educational costs are being defrayed by another agency such as the U.S. Department of Veterans Affairs, the California Department of Veteran's Affairs, or the Commission on Peace Officer Standards and Training. - 2.
 Part-time employees are eligible after 5 years of continuous employment.
-Part-time employees shall not be eligible for County time off under this program; however, they shall be entitled to reimbursement up to the maximum prorated amount in proportion to the relationship their basic workweek bears to forty hours.
+Part-time employees shall not be eligible for County time off under this program; however, they shall be entitled to reimbursement up to the maximum prorated amount in proportion to the relationship their basic workweek bears to 40 hours.